FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 ### Combat State: Assault Mode
 All creatures in Assault Mode act Simultaneously to one and another and perform competing Actions in order to shift themselves into Attack Mode; their 1st Action will compete against each other for speed with those landing their hit first enabling them to act in Attack Mode on the next Round whilst putting their opponent into Defence Mode and continue fighting with their advantage.
 Those in Assault Mode can Attack or Defend semi-freely.
 The Player who lands their 1st Attack upon another Creature in Assault Mode will immediately cease any Actions they had Queued up for their Turn during that Round.
 This also locks that Player and those hit by their Attack(s) into Attack and Defence Modes respectively.
 Those who weren't hit remain in Assault Mode until they've been hit/land a hit.

+## Combat Part 2: Round 2+: Battle-Onwards.
+From Round 2 onwards, if any creature is in Assault Mode, they'll act first and simultaneously at any target of their choosing; if a creature/multiple creatures are in Attack Mode, each must roll a dice with the higher number of the group dictating the initiative-order of each group who Attacks  and Defends first, whilst also making the ones at the top of that Initiative Order attack simultaneously with those in Assault Mode.

 ### Combat State: Attack Mode
 Creatures in Assault Mode have active advantage fighting other creatures, being fully capable of attacking enemies to their heart's content whilst also maintaining the ability to Dodge, Block, Parry, Vent, and use Items.
 If you're hit by an Attack or some other Action during your Attack Mode, you're automatically placed into Defence Mode, and whatever Seconds you have left in your Turn, with the next Second available being impossible for the player to Block, Dodge, use Items, Attack, or Cast Mantras, are turned into your Defence Mode Actions that you can designate in the heat of the moment before the end of your Turn.